GraphicalDot/AvaNodes/Tut2_Subnet on Fujitestnet.md

   ▸ Yes, let's create!
 I agree to pay the fee!
     No, stop it!
 ```
-Click on Yes. and you will see the follwoing output
+Click on Yes. and you will see the following output

 ```